samsondawit/snakegame/README.md

 ## Introduction

-In the developed Snake game, the Raylib library has been employed, renowned for its simplicity and efficiency in game development.
-The game showcases an advanced version of the classic Snake game with additional features and gameplay elements.
-Valuable insights and code components were obtained from the GitHub repository by (educ8s, 2023) and YouTube video titled “Creating Simple Snake Game in C++” (ProgrammingKnowledge, 2021).
+This project report presents the development of an enhanced Snake game using the Raylib library.
+Raylib was chosen for its efficiency and ease of use in game development, particularly for graphics and input handling.
+The project leverages C++17 and various Raylib modules, including Deque for data management and Raymath for mathematical operations.
+The game introduces advanced features to the classic Snake game, including an AI-controlled snake, special food items, and dynamic difficulty adjustment.

 ---